mayank99/reset.css/package/README.md

 It's available through the `.visually-hidden` class and all the rules in it use `!important` so that they can't be overridden by a higher-priority layer.

 When a visually-hidden element is focused or an element inside it is focused, then these styles will automatically be undone.
 Additionally, a `.not-visually-hidden` class is available to undo these styles on some other condition.

+### Focus outlines

+By default, focus styles can be very inconsistent (and even inaccessible) across browsers.
+This reset normalizes them to a 2px solid outline that has the [`Highlight`](https://www.w3.org/TR/css-color-4/#system-color-values) color.
+You can modify this using the `--focus-color` custom property (you might want it to match your accent color).